Setting Up a Bowfishing Bow

 Getting a bow to the point of actually shooting accurately doesn’t take a lot of work or even equipment!

 This blog should help you find a bow that works for you and help set up your bowfishing bow.

 Converting a Bow or Buying a New Bowfishing Bow?

-If you are looking for a recurve bowfishing bow, the Bankrunner recurve bowfishing package is a great option that can be customized to fit your particular style including several riser color options.
+If you are looking for a recurve bowfishing bow or recurve bowfishing bow package, the Bankrunner recurve bowfishing package is a great option that can be customized to fit your particular style including several riser color options.

 Bowfishing Bow Draw Weight